matloff/TidyverseSkeptic/README.md

 Another featured Tidyverse package, the *functional programming* (FP)-oriented library **purrr**, has 177 functions.
 Again the point about complexity applies.

+At the basic level, FP is merely replacing loops by calls to FP functions.
+R's **apply** family, plus **Reduce()**, **Map()** and **Filter()** should be considered FP.

+In many cases, using such functions is the right solution.
+But the indiscriminate use of FP, advocated by many Tidiers, to replace *all* loops is clearly overdoing it, and makes things especially difficult for beginners.

+Worse, we again have the "too many functions to learn" problem as we saw with **dplyr** above.

-Even more importantly, top university Computer Science Departments have shifted away from teaching their introductory programming courses using the FP paradigm, in favor of the more traditional Python, as they deem FP to be more abstract and challenging.
+It is worth noting that top university Computer Science Departments have shifted away from teaching their introductory programming courses using the FP paradigm, in favor of the more traditional Python, as they deem FP to be more abstract and challenging.

 An interesting discussion of the topic is in [Charavarty and Keller](https://www-ps.informatik.uni-kiel.de/~mh/reports/fdpe02/papers/paper15.ps.gz).